-With the help of Monty Fischer and Elena Gustavson at Center for an Agricultural Economy and the volunteer efforts of board members Vern Grubinger, Bruce Urie, and Robin McDermott and Pete, the non profit Vermont Farm Fund was created with the intent that the money that was so generously given to us could eventually circulate again to support other sustainable VT farms.
+With the help of the Center for an Agricultural Economy, the Vermont Farm Fund was created with the intent that the money that was so generously given to us could eventually circulate again to support other Vermont farms.

 And then...
 Irene

 When Tropical Storm Irene came through at the end of August 2011, impacting so many Vermont farmers, it was clear that the Vermont Farm Fund could play an important role.
 Though we were still recovering financially from our fire, we paid forward a large sum of the donations we received into the new fund to enable the VFF to start giving loans to farmers in crisis.
 Once launched, more donations to the fund came in from individual donors, classrooms of school children, and other non-profits.
 Within 3 weeks, the Vermont Farm Fund had begun awarding 0% interest loans of $5,000 or $10,000 to farmers who sustained damage from Hurricane Irene.
 The Vermont Farm Fund Emergency Loan Program gave out over a dozen loans to Vermont farmers in 2011, totaling $125,000!